TosbackCgusBridge-Bot/CGUs-versions/Americanidol/Terms of Service.md

     You agree NOT to use the Company Services to:

-    1. Post, upload or otherwise transmit or link to Content that is: unlawful. threatening. harmful. abusive. pornographic or includes nudity. offensive. harassing. excessively violent. tortuous. defamatory. invasive of another's privacy, publicity, copyright, trademark, patent, trade secret, contract or other rights. false or misleading. obscene. vulgar. libelous. hateful. or discriminatory.
+    1. Post, upload or otherwise transmit or link to Content that is: unlawful. threatening. harmful. abusive. pornographic or includes nudity. offensive. harassing. excessively violent. tortuous. defamatory. invasive of another's privacy, publicity, copyright, trademark, patent, trade secret, contract or other rights. false or misleading. obscene. vulgar. libelous. hateful. or discriminatory;
-    2. Violate the rights of others including patent, trademark, trademark, trade secret, copyright, privacy, publicity or other proprietary rights.
+    2. Violate the rights of others including patent, trademark, trademark, trade secret, copyright, privacy, publicity or other proprietary rights;
-    3. Harass or harm another person.
+    3. Harass or harm another person;
-    4. Exploit or endanger a minor.
+    4. Exploit or endanger a minor;
     5. Impersonate or attempt to impersonate any person or entity;
-    6. Introduce or engage in activity that involves the use of viruses, bots, worms, or any other computer code, files or programs that interrupt, destroy, or limit the functionality of any computer software or hardware or telecommunications equipment, or otherwise permit the unauthorized use of or access to a computer or a computer network.
+    6. Introduce or engage in activity that involves the use of viruses, bots, worms, or any other computer code, files or programs that interrupt, destroy, or limit the functionality of any computer software or hardware or telecommunications equipment, or otherwise permit the unauthorized use of or access to a computer or a computer network;
-    7. Interfere with, damage, disable, disrupt, impair, create an undue burden on, or gain unauthorized access to the Company Services, including Company's servers, networks or accounts.
+    7. Interfere with, damage, disable, disrupt, impair, create an undue burden on, or gain unauthorized access to the Company Services, including Company's servers, networks or accounts;
-    8. Cover, remove, disable, block or obscure advertisements or other portions of the Company Services.
+    8. Cover, remove, disable, block or obscure advertisements or other portions of the Company Services;
-    9. Use technology or any automated system such as scripts or bots in order to collect usernames, passwords, email addresses or other data from the Company Services, or to circumvent or modify any security technology or software that is part of the Company Services.
+    9. Use technology or any automated system such as scripts or bots in order to collect usernames, passwords, email addresses or other data from the Company Services, or to circumvent or modify any security technology or software that is part of the Company Services;
     10. Send or cause to send (directly or indirectly) unsolicited bulk messages or other unsolicited bulk communications of any kind through the Company Services.
 If you do so, you acknowledge you will have caused substantial harm to Company, but that the amount of harm would be extremely difficult to measure.
-As a reasonable estimation of such harm, you agree to pay Company $50 for each actual or intended recipient of such communication.
+As a reasonable estimation of such harm, you agree to pay Company $50 for each actual or intended recipient of such communication;
-    11. Solicit, collect or request any personal information for commercial or unlawful purposes.
+    11. Solicit, collect or request any personal information for commercial or unlawful purposes;
-    12. Post, upload or otherwise transmit an image or video of another person without that person's consent.
+    12. Post, upload or otherwise transmit an image or video of another person without that person's consent;
-    13. Engage in commercial activity (including but not limited to sales, contests, or sweepstakes) without Company's prior written consent.
+    13. Engage in commercial activity (including but not limited to sales, contests, or sweepstakes) without Company's priorwritten consent;
-    14. Use the Company Services to advertise or promote competing services.
+    14. Use the Company Services to advertise or promote competing services;
-    15. Use the Company Services in a manner inconsistent with Applicable Law.
+    15. Use the Company Services in a manner inconsistent with Applicable Law;
     16. Attempt, facilitate or encourage others to do any of the foregoing. and
     17. Disclose personally identifiable information, such as your full name, email, address, telephone number or street address.